Log in or create a free Rosenverse account to watch this video.

 Notable Quotes

-"We need to coalesce different experiences to create a practice around what Design Ops really is."
+"We haven't done a good job of coalescing all those different types of experiences together to create a practice around what Design Ops really is."

 More Videos